10yard/dkafe/readme.md

 #### Raspberry Pi 400 and HDMI sound

-If you are using an HDMI to VGA adapter with a 3.5mm audio jack then you may have to add the following lines to /boot/config.txt
+If you are using an HDMI to VGA adapter with a 3.5mm audio jack then you may have to add the following lines to your /boot/config.txt file.
 ```
 hdmi_drive=2
-config_hdmi_boost=6
+config_hdmi_boost=4
 ```

 ## How to set up?